songzhw/songzhw.github.io/and_exp/2016-02-14-launch-mode.md

 The Default system always creates a new instance of the activity in the target task and routes the intent to it.

-"Default" is also the default mode when you assign no launch mode to an Activity.
+"Default" is also the default mode when you assign no launch mode to an Activity, which means if you do not assign any launch mode to a Activity, then that Activity will be the "default" launch mode.

 # SingleTop

+If an instance of the "SingleTop" activity already exists at the top of the target task, the system routes the intent to that instance through a call to itsonNewIntent() method, rather than creating a new instance of the activity.

+p.s.
+It's **NOT** clear_top !!!

 # SingleTask

+This is the most tricky one, and I have to spend much more time to explain it.

 # SingleInstance